martanto/mounts-project/README.md

 The dashboard reads `output/all-volcanoes.csv` from the current working directory.
 If it does not exist yet, click **Refresh data** in the sidebar or run `uv run mounts save --type csv` once to populate it.

+The **Volcano detail** page also includes an image gallery (since `0.2.1`) showing the SO2 and thermal snapshots previously fetched via `extract(extract_image=True)`.
+Images live under `output/images/<slug>/{so2,thermal}/` and are matched to the active volcano, data type, and date range from the existing selectors — no extra index file is required.
+The gallery renders as a 10-column grid with a per-tab **Per page** dropdown (50 / 100 / 200) and a page selector, both kept in a narrow control group above the thumbnails.

 ## Quick Start